oracle-wizard/cen3031-group2/README.md

 4. Run the project

-Starting the backend, open the terminal in the server directory and run: npm run dev

-Starting the Frontend, open another terminal in the root folder directory and run: npm run dev
+Starting both the backend and frontend in the root folder directory and run: npm run dev

 5. Access the application: